jcreforme/docker_laravel/readme.md

 $ php artisan migrate
 ```
 Import Seeds (since is too much data Github will ban for an hour before it finishs the importation)
-Only Laravel and Saptie commits imported as seeds
+Only Laravel and Saptie commits imported as seeds \n
 Only Laravel and Spatie Repos imported as seeds
 Only Laravel contributors imported as seeds
 ```